omajid/omajid.github.io/content/posts/2020-07-08-what-is-glibcxx-error.md

 tags = [ "linux", "tools", "glibc" ]
 +++

-If you use enteprirse or stable Linux distributions, sooner or later you will see an error like this:
+If you use enterprise or stable Linux distributions, sooner or later you will see an error like this:

 ```text
 app: /lib64/libc.so.6: version `GLIBC_3.1.45' not found (required by ./app)